IEEE Smart Village Next Generation (ISVx) Student Paper Competition 2023

 - Plaques shall be presented to the winners and their institutions during the conference

-- Winners are expected to start ISVx-SBs at their institutions of learning where such do not exist already
+- Winners are expected to start ISV-SBs at their institutions of learning where such do not exist

-- First placed contestants from the undergraduate and postgraduate categories will receive travel grants to Marrakech, Morocco
+- First-placed contestants from the undergraduate and postgraduate categories will receive travel

 For further enquiries please contact: